daissyherrera/TrabajoFinal_DeepL/README.md

 ### Stages

-1. **EDA** — visualize temperature time series per station, anomaly distribution, feature correlations.
+1. **EDA** — visualize temperature time series per station and anomaly distribution.
 2. **Preprocessing** — normalize features with `StandardScaler` (fitted on train only), build 30-minute sliding windows (stride=5).
 3. **Temporal split** — each station's records divided chronologically: 35% train / 20% val / 45% test.
 Performed *before* windowing to prevent leakage.
 The non-standard ratio is required because all labeled anomalies are concentrated in Jan–Jun 2025; a 70/15/15 split would leave val and test entirely anomaly-free.
 4. **Training** — each model is trained with `EarlyStopping(patience=5)` on the training set, monitored on validation loss.